damonreeve/hyde/optimizer-trial-one-pager.md

 ## Pick a data-center

 Overall latency is a big challenge in programmatic advertising.
-In a full deployment Optimizer will generally be co-locat in your data center or with your cloud provider (if we aren't there already).
-If you are operating from multiple data-centers then we will co-locate in multiple data-centers.
+In a full deployment Optimizer will generally be co-locat in your datacenter or with your cloud provider (if we aren't there already).
+If you are operating from multiple datacenters then we will co-locate in multiple datacenters.

-For a trial pick one data-center.
+For a trial pick one datacenter.
 If it's a datacenter that's in or near an AWS or GCE location (eg Virginia or California or Frankfurt) then we won't need to install anything as latency between our platforms will be low.

 ## Determine KPIs